Weekend Getaways From Bangalore for Couples

 - Clicking photos during sunrise or sunset, the colors are simply magical.

-Tips from my visits
+Tips from Me

 - This isn’t a “tourist spot” with facilities, so carry your own water and snacks.